-&lt;sup>1 For the avoidance of doubt, Smart Metering machine-to-machine financials included in this report refer solely to the ABPL financials.
+4 For the avoidance of doubt, Smart Metering machine-to-machine financials included in this report refer solely to the AGPL financials.
+5 FRITDA is a non-GAAP measure and refers to 'earnings before interest, tay, depreciation and amortisation' and includes add-backs.

-&lt;sup>2 EBITDA is a non-GAAP measure and refers to 'earnings before interest, tax, depreciation and amortisation' and includes add-backs for certain items charged to operating profit that are not considered to reflect the underlying performance of the business.
+5 EBITDA is a non-GAAP measure and refers to 'earnings before interest, tax, depreciation and amortisation' and includes add-backs for certain items charged to operating profit that are not considered to reflect the underlying performance of the business.